runs `ls -lah` in the `/app` directory of the application `node-js-app` dokku run node-js-app ls -lah

 Additionally, you can run

-enter with no container-type.
-If only a single container-type is defined in your app, you will be dropped into the only running container.
+<container-type> is defined in your app, you will be dropped into the only running container.
 This behavior is not supported when specifying a custom command; as described below.

 By default, it runs a